Home

 This source type support Roborock vacuums with cameras.
 Known working models:

-Source support load Roborock credentials from Home Assistant custom integration.
+Source support load Roborock credentials from Home Assistant custom integration or the core integration.
 Otherwise, you need to log in to your Roborock account (MiHome account is not supported).
 Go to: go2rtc WebUI > Add webpage.
 Copy roborock://... source for your vacuum and paste it to go2rtc.yaml config.

 Source: WebRTC